By Sujoy Choudhuri, Partner, PwC and Ryan Hebert, Director, PwC

-“Demand was coming at us fast and we had to focus on what’s happening tomorrow, not today,” says Brad Stammen, ERP lead with GE Additive.
+“Demand was coming at us fast and we had to focus on what’s happening tomorrow, not today,” says Brad Stammen, ERP lead at GE Additive.
 “We needed to get on a common business platform with one integrated supply chain.
 We needed a platform to scale.”
 The infrastructure also needed to be flexible because the company knew that what it built initially was probably going to change in the next few years.

-Phasing the company’s journey to Oracle Cloud allowed it to launch critical capabilities sooner rather than later—as did management’s insistence on adopting out-of-the-box business processes embedded in the cloud platform and minimizing customizations.
+Phasing the company’s journey to Oracle Cloud allowed it to launch critical capabilities sooner rather than later—as did management’s insistence on adopting out-of-the-box business processes embedded in the cloud platform and reducing customizations.
 By the time the company went live, the vast majority of its processes—including those running its financial and supply chain functions—had been adjusted to match the best practices built into the Oracle Cloud solutions it selected.

-Speed and standardization was at the heart of the solution.
+Speed and standardization were at the heart of the solution.
 By choosing a cloud alternative, the company launched its core financial system at a key business unit in less than five months, and then added supply chain capabilities such as sales and operations planning, procurement, manufacturing, and inventory soon after that.
 The company completed the entire deployment in nine months.

 Application updates arrive at a faster clip in the cloud, enabling GE Additive to take advantage of fixes and innovations sooner than in the old, on-premises world.
 “It took us awhile to get used to the speed of the cloud,” says Stammen.
 “But that’s what customers are asking for and that’s what the market is asking for.”